Time to read: 7 min

 APQP and The Core Tools

 APQP originated in the automotive industry during the 1980s to help Tier 1 companies improve product planning.
-It’s one of the Core Tools that the Automotive Industry Action Group (AAIG) developed to help automakers comply with IATF 16949, a standard that established the requirements for a quality management system (QMS) that’s specifically for automotive manufacturers.
+It’s one of the Core Tools that the Automotive Industry Action Group (AAIG) developed to help automakers comply with IATF 16949, a standard that established the requirements for a quality management system (QMS) specifically for automotive manufacturers.

-- FMEA (Failure Modes and Effects Analysis) helps identify potential problems during product and process development.
+- FMEA (Failure Modes and Effects Analysis): Helps identify potential problems during product and process development

-- PPAP (Production Part Approval Process) ensures that a supplier’s manufacturing process can consistently produce parts that meet design and specification requirements.
+- PPAP (Production Part Approval Process): Ensures that a supplier’s manufacturing process can consistently produce parts that meet design and specification requirements

-- MSA (Measurement Systems Analysis) checks the quality of measurement systems such as coordinate measuring machines.
+- MSA (Measurement Systems Analysis): Checks the quality of measurement systems such as coordinate measuring machines

-- SPC (Statistical Process Control) uses statistical methods, like control charts, to monitor and control the production process.
-This helps keep the process stable and ensures consistent product quality.
+- SPC (Statistical Process Control): Uses statistical methods, like control charts, to monitor and control the production process.
+This helps keep the process stable and ensures consistent product quality

 APQP and Product Quality Plans

 APQP requires the establishment of a Product Quality Plan (PQP).
-This comprehensive document outlines the strategies, processes, and procedures that are needed to ensure a product meets customer requirements for quality.
+This comprehensive document outlines the strategies, processes, and procedures needed to ensure that a product meets customer requirements for quality.
 In other words, it serves as a roadmap for the entire product development lifecycle, from initial concept through production and delivery.

-- Program Management and Planning defines the project scope and objectives along with the timeline and milestones.
+- Program Management and Planning: Defines the project scope and objectives along with the timeline and milestones

-- Design and Development includes the product design requirements as well as the design review and verification steps.
+- Design and Development: Includes the product design requirements as well as the design review and verification steps

 APQP and Cross-Functional Teams